michalporeba/odis/README.md

 # Possible Use Cases

+* [Find Me Button](./docs/usecases/findme.md) - Search for and update your personal infromation held by any department accross the Civil Service.

 *(A list of possible use cases will have to be developed to better explain the problem and possible applications of the solution)*

 &nbsp;